Sinking of RMS Lusitania: Sinking

 Lusitania sank in only 18 minutes, at a distance of 11.5 nmi off the Old Head of Kinsale.
 Despite being relatively close to shore, it took several hours for help to arrive from the Irish coast.
 By the time help arrived, however, many in the 52 °F water had succumbed to the cold.
 By the days' end, 767 passengers and crew from Lusitania had been rescued and landed at Queenstown, though 4 died shortly after.
 The final death toll for the disaster came to a catastrophic number.
 Of the 1,960 aboard Lusitania at the time of her sinking, had been lost, including 94 children and about 128 Americans (though the official toll at the time gave slightly different numbers).
 In the days following the disaster, the Cunard line offered local fishermen and sea merchants a cash reward for the bodies floating all throughout the Irish Sea, some floating as far away as the Welsh coast.
 Only 289 bodies were recovered, 65 of which were never identified.
 The bodies of many of the victims were buried at either Queenstown, where 148 bodies were interred in the Old Church Cemetery, or the Church of St Multose in Kinsale, but the bodies of the remaining 885 victims were never recovered.

 One story—an urban legend—states that when Lieutenant Schwieger of U-20 gave the order to fire, his quartermaster, Charles Voegele, would not take part in an attack on women and children, and refused to pass on the order to the torpedo room – a decision for which he was court-martialed and imprisoned at Kiel until the end of the war.
 This rumour persisted from 1972, when the French daily paper Le Monde published a letter to the editor.
 However, Voegele was the U-20s electrician at the time of the torpedoing, not the quartermaster.
-Despite seemingly putting an end to this rumor, Voegele's alleged hesitation was depicted in the torpedoing scene of the 2007 docudrama Sinking of the Lusitania: Terror at Sea.
+Despite seemingly putting an end to this rumour, Voegele's alleged hesitation was depicted in the torpedoing scene of the 2007 docudrama Sinking of the Lusitania: Terror at Sea.